Steryyyy/awesome/README.md

 Go to [https://github.com/sagarkarira/coronavirus-tracker-cli](https://github.com/sagarkarira/coronavirus-tracker-cli)
 to find your country name and code

-Go to ~/.config/awesome/rc.lua
+Go to ~/.config/awesome/settings.lua
-and edit country_name and ISO_3166_1 to your country code
+and edit country_name and country code

 ## Changind / adding colors